cltl/ma-communicative-robots/projects/think_aloud/evaluation/data_generator/README.md

 `$ python3 generate_dataset_from_templates.py`

-This will take the dialogue templates in `templates.txt` and will create a text file called `eval_contexts2.txt` in which all templates are populated.
+This will take the dialogue templates in `templates.txt` and will create a text file called `eval_contexts2.txt` in which all templates are populated randomly with different topics, names, etc.

 To evaluate our systems, also run `collect_brain_responses.py` using the generated dataset as an argument to generate the needed brain responses for the repliers: